Panaji: Media and communications

 Panaji has few local radio stations which transmit various programs of mass interest.
-Indigo 91.9, Big 92.7, Vividh Bharati 101.1 and FM Rainbow 105.4 are few FM radio stations available.
+Indigo 91.9, Big FM 92.7, Vividh Bharati 101.1 and FM Rainbow 105.4 are few FM radio stations available.
 The latter two are State-owned All India Radio.
-The annual International Film Festival of India (IFFI), is held in Panaji.
+The annual International Film Festival of India (IFFI) is held in Panaji.

 Governance

 The Goa government, as well as the Indian government, has its major offices in Goa.